Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Case study

-A key property of graph-based models is adaptability to topology variations.
-We demonstrate zero-shot generalization whereby models trained only on full topology datasets (\textit{mfull}) are applied to the test subset of the N-1 dataset without retraining.
-We compare this zero-shot experiment with models trained on the N-1 training subset (\textit{mn1}) to establish an upper bound, which we refer to as the base experiment.
-The N-1 test subsets contain exponentially growing numbers of unique topologies with grid size.
-The 2,000-bus test set alone contains 2,513 unique topologies (see Appendix C, Figure \ref{fig:unique_topologies}).
+A key property of graph-based models is adaptability to topology changes.
+We demonstrate zero-shot generalization whereby a model trained only on full topology datasets (\textit{mfull}) is applied to the test subset of the N-1 dataset without retraining.
+We compare this zero-shot experiment with models trained on the N-1 training subset (\textit{mnminusone}) to establish an upper bound, which we refer to as the base experiment.

-\textbf{Optimality gap (Figure \ref{fig:opt_gap_compare})}: HH-MPNN maintains stable performance across all systems, achieving $<3\%$ optimality gap in zero-shot experiments despite training only on data with the full topology.
-Notably, performance on the largest system (2,000-bus) is better than on the smallest (14-bus), which is consistent with larger grids being more robust to N-1 failures.
-GCN also exhibits good stability, except on the 118-bus system, where the zero-shot optimality gap reaches up to $8.7\%$. \textbf{Constraint violations (Table \ref{tab:constraint_violation_transfer})}: Zero-shot experiments show larger violations than base experiments due to distribution shift between full topology (training) and N-1 topology (target) datasets.
-Despite this challenge, HH-MPNN maintains average violations below 0.1 pu in all cases.
-GCN shows higher violations (up to 0.15 pu for Pb).
-The zero-shot optimality gaps ($<3\%$) are comparable to DCOPF approximations \cite{piloto_canos_2024}, demonstrating practical utility.
-Post-processing with power flow can further improve constraint satisfaction (see Appendix \ref{appendix-B} for 118-bus results).